ajitesh70/docs/monitoring_metrics.md

 ## Introduction

-Software quality is not a one-time activity — it must be continuously monitored.
-Monitoring metrics in SonarQube ensures that code quality, security, maintainability, and reliability standards are maintained over time.
-By defining measurable thresholds and alert mechanisms, teams can detect quality degradation early and prevent defective code from reaching production.
+Software quality must be continuously monitored, not just checked once.
+Monitoring SonarQube metrics ensures code quality, security, and maintainability standards are upheld on every commit — catching degradation before it reaches production.

 ---

 ## What is Monitoring in SonarQube?

-Monitoring in SonarQube refers to the continuous tracking of code quality indicators such as bugs, vulnerabilities, code smells, coverage, duplications, and technical debt.
-SonarQube provides dashboards, quality gates, and APIs that allow organizations to monitor these metrics automatically on every commit.
+It is the continuous tracking of code quality indicators — bugs, vulnerabilities, code smells, coverage, duplications, and technical debt — through SonarQube dashboards, quality gates, and APIs on every analysis run.

 ---